zama-ai/concrete-ml/use_case_examples/cifar_brevitas_training/README.md

 Rounding with 6 bits all accumulators offer a huge boost in FHE (TBD) while the loss compared to the original model is only $1.3\%$.

-\* The simulation is done using Virtual Library (VL) that simulates the FHE evaluation in the clear for faster debugging.
+\* Simulation is used to evaluate the accuracy in the clear for faster debugging.
 \*\* Expected to match the VGG FHE simulation.
 It is a work in progress to assess the actual FHE accuracy on a subset of images.